RM-DragoPass-EC-Group/orientation/questions.md

 # Submission
 1. Write the solution for each question in different files.
 2. Compress your answers into one .zip file.
-3. Send the compressed file to 123090823@link.cuhk.edu.cn
+3. Send the compressed file to ST_UAGV@link.cuhk.edu.cn